Graduate Programs in Applied Mathematics

 The Master of Arts degree with specialization in Applied Mathematics / Scientific Computation is offered by the Department of Mathematics and Statistics.
 Through proper selection of coursework the student can prepare for entry as an applied mathematician into industry or government.
 Alternatively, the student can use the degree to prepare for a doctorate in applied mathematics or related fields.

 The Doctor of Philosophy degree is also offered by the Department.
 A key goal in this program is the preparation of the student for the pursuit of focused research and, at the same time, a breadth of training in the mathematical sciences.

 Requirements for the M.A.

 - A total of at least 30 hours of graduate level course work.

 - Applied Mathematics courses (part of the requisite 30 hours), including Boundary Value Problems, Matrix Computations, Numerical Solution of Partial Differential Equations, Optimization, and Approximation Theory.

 - Successful completion of a Master's thesis or of comprehensive examinations.

 Requirement for the Ph.D.

-Students must: earn at least six credits in a single cognate area; complete sixty hours of coursework; pass a set of written preliminary exams, and write and defend an original dissertation.
+Students must take 8 PhD-level courses in Mathematics, complete sixty hours of coursework, pass a set of written qualifying exams, pass a written and oral preliminary exam, and write and defend an original dissertation.

-The Department of Mathematics and Statistics has thirty-two permanent faculty members.
-Research interests are varied, and include analysis, applied mathematics, probability and statistics, algebra, number theory, topology, and mathematics education.
+The faculty of the Department of Mathematics and Statistics has a variety of research interests which include analysis, applied mathematics, probability and statistics, algebra, topology, and mathematics education.
 The Department enjoys active and collegial relationships with the other science departments on campus.
 The student will find a liberal arts atmosphere in a University setting, which is conducive to interdisciplinary education and basic research.